✨ Professional Resume Review | Get Yours Today | Certified Experts

 Depending on the field you go for, you may be helping to create projects from railways to electrical systems in power stations.

-Degrees might be this role: Chemical Engineering, Civil and Environmental Engineering, Electrical & Electronics Engineering, Computer Science, Mechanical Engineering.
+Degrees might be in this role: Chemical Engineering, Civil and Environmental Engineering, Electrical & Electronics Engineering, Computer Science, Mechanical Engineering.

 3. The Energy Industry